Create a Website Account - Manage notification subscriptions, save form progress and more.

 Information about domestic violence can be found at the following links:

-Call the Fort Pierce Public Works Department at 772-467-3794 for questions about your garbage bill.
+Visit our website at Public Works Department to explore rates or call 772-467-3794 for questions about your garbage bill.